Cameroon became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2006.

 Tobacco Advertising, Promotion and Sponsorship: There is a ban on tobacco advertising and promotion on television, radio and in the printed press as well as on outdoor advertising.
 Tobacco sponsorship is allowed, but there are some restrictions on the publicity of such sponsorship.

 Tobacco Packaging and Labeling: The law requires text-only health warnings to appear on at least 50 percent of the main surfaces on tobacco product packages.
+Beginning January 3, 2019, the law will require pictorial health warnings on 70 percent of the front and back surfaces.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.